Trial Information

 To further explain the Court’s Rule 29 (or MJOA) ruling:

 - The Court had to decide whether the government put forth sufficient evidence that a “rational jury” could have lawfully found Tom guilty beyond a reasonable doubt.
-This is a very easy standard for the prosecutor to meet, because “all inferences and credibility determinations” must be viewed “in the light most favorable to the prosecution.”
+This is a very easy standard for the prosecutor to meet, because the legal standard as it is written states “all inferences and credibility determinations” must be viewed “in the light most favorable to the prosecution.”In other words, the prosecution always gets the benefit of the doubt.
+The defendant NEVER does.

 June 28, 2024

 This SCOTUS decision required the Government to dismiss the obstruction charge against Tom.
-So, essentially, Tom had been accused of violating a non-existent crime.

 Tom’s attorney, Mr. David Fischer, then submitted a motion to the judge (read it here) in Tom’s case to reconsider our Motion for Judgement of Acquittal for Tom’s only remaining J6 charge.